-Parameter Description WPS state Configured (all needed settings are specified; these settings will be used upon establishing the wireless connection) Unconfigured (after activating the WPS function, the SSID and the encryption key will be configured automatically, the network authorities to the will be abouted to WPA2 RSK) Default PIN code network authentication type will be changed to WPA2-PSK).
-The PIN code of the router.
+Parameter Description WPS state Configured (all needed settings are specified; these settings will be used upon establishing the wireless connection) Unconfigured (after activating the WPS function, the SSID and the encryption key will be configured automatically, the network authentication type will be changed to WPA2-PSK).
+Default PIN code The PIN code of the router.
 This parameter is used when connecting the router to a registrar to set the parameters of the WPS function.
 Network name (SSID) The name of the router's wireless network.
 Network authentication The network authentication type specified for the wireless network.
 Encryption The encryption type specified for the wireless network.
 Password PSK The encryption password specified for the wireless network.
 UPDATE Click the button to update the data on the page.